If there’s one hosting plan that’s a total ripoff, it’s SiteGround’s cloud hosting.

 As my traffic grew, I expected to move away from GoGeek and pay more for hosting.

-2. It Won’t Fix Your CPU Limits
+2. It Won’t Fix CPU Limits

 Even after jacking up their prices (twice) and migrating to Google Cloud servers, SiteGround’s inode limit is the exact same as it always has been, and they don’t plan on increasing it (read the comments on their blog).
 This means they’ve done nothing to fix their infamous CPU limit issue.